– General Information –

 → World Series Of Poker ←

-That is quite odd for a poker player of his caliber, especially since, as he wrote in his partypoker blog post, winning the Main Event has been a dream of his since he was 16.
+2021 was the first time he cashed in a (usually) summer World Series in Las Vegas.
+It was quite late in his career, especially given the fact that he wrote in his partypoker blog post that winning the WSOP Main Event has been a dream of his since he was 16.

 → Live Cash Games ←